JakubGrzywala-TomTom/Incident_ranking_function/README.md

     * score dictionaries that hold condition and value that message should receive for it
     * etc.
 Newest version of the file is available in github repo: output -> _dev_tests folder.
 Both files need to be placed in one of "output" subfolders.
-There can be many folders with different configurations, they can be named anyhow, but the name has to be indicated after "-f" flag during starting script:
+There can be many folders with different configurations, they can be named anyhow, but the name has to be indicated after "-f" flag during starting script.
+<br><br><br>
 ### 1.3.
 Starting script (after setting up what it needs):
 * TTI output .xml and input.json configuration file in one of "output" subfolder
 * in command prompt (cmd/powershell) in project's root folder write